Lysxia/gradual-eff-paper/src/Progress.lagda.md

 handled e (″perform e′∈E [ ℰ ] eq) = handled e ℰ
 ```

-Note: for casts, this definition always checks whether `e` is in the codomain.
+For casts, this definition unconditionally checks whether `e` is in the
+codomain of the cast.
+Those checks are actually only necessary for downcasts
+(from `☆` to a static effeect).

 An evaluation context `ℰ₀` containing only an upcast may never raise blame: no
 effects are handled by `ℰ₀`.